-- Having due regard to the relevant statutory guidance when carrying out its duties in relation to the education of CLA (Looked after children). - Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school. - Reviewing and reassessing pupils' needs in consultation with their parents where they have an EHC plan and are excluded permanently, with a view to identifying a new placement. - Arranging for an independent review panel hearing to review the decision of the governing board not to reinstate a permanently excluded pupil where required. - Arranging for the independent review panel hearing to be held via remote access where requested by parents or excluded pupils aged 18 and over. - Arranging the hearing without delay at a time, date and venue convenient for all parties. - Ensuring the independent review panel consists of three or five members as appropriate, which represent the required categories.
+Having due regard to the relevant statutory guidance when carrying out its duties about the education of LAC.

+Arranging suitable full-time education for any pupil of compulsory school age excluded permanently, in coordination with the school.

+Review and reassess pupils' needs in consultation with their parents, where they have an EHC plan and are excluded permanently to identify a new placement.

+Arranging for an independent review panel hearing to review the governing board's decision not to reinstate a permanently excluded pupil where required.
+Setting for the independent review panel hearing to be held via remote access where requested by parents or excluded pupils aged 18 and over.

+Arranging the hearing without delay at a time, date, and venue convenient for all parties.

+Ensuring the independent review panel consists of three or five appropriate members representing the required categories.

-- Ensuring all panel members and the clerk have received training within the two years prior to the date of the review. - If requested by parents, appointing a SEND expert to attend the panel and covering the associated costs of this appointment.
+Ensuring all panel members and the clerk have received training within the two years before the review date.

+If parents request, appoint a SEND expert to attend the panel and cover the associated costs of this appointment.

-The governing board is responsible for:
+The governing board is responsible for

-- Providing information to the Secretary of State and LA about any suspensions and exclusions within the last 12 months. - Arranging suitable full-time education for any pupil of compulsory school age who is suspended, where required. - Considering parents' representations about suspensions and exclusions within 15 school days of receiving notice if the appropriate requirements are met. - Where a suspension or exclusion would result in a pupil missing a public examination or test, considering the suspension or exclusion before this date. - Considering whether it would be appropriate for a pupil to be permitted onto the school premises to sit the public examination or test. - Arranging the representation meeting at a time and date convenient to all parties, but in compliance with the statutory time limits. - Arranging for the representation meeting to take place via remote access where requested by parents or excluded pupils aged 18 and over. - Adhering to its responsibilities to consider the reinstatement of pupils. - Considering the interests and circumstances of the suspended or excluded pupil, including the circumstances in which they were suspended or excluded, and have due regard to the interests of others at the school. - Using the civil standard of proof (based on the 'balance of probabilities', it is more than likely that the fact is true) when establishing the facts relating to a suspension or exclusion. - Ensuring clear minutes are taken of the representation meeting. - Noting the outcome of the representation meeting on the pupil's education record, along with copies of relevant papers for future reference. - Notifying the pupil's parents, the headteacher and the LA of its decision and the reasons for it, without delay. - Appointing a clerk to provide advice to the relevant panel and parties to the review on procedure, law and statutory guidance on suspensions and exclusions. - Where appropriate, informing parents of where to apply for an independent review panel. - Informing parents of relevant sources of information. - Ensuring a pupil's name is removed from the school admissions register, where appropriate. - Reconvening within 10 school days to reconsider reinstatement of a pupil where directed to do so by the suspensions and exclusions review panel. - Using data to evaluate the school's practices regarding intervention, suspension and exclusion.
+Providing information to the Secretary of State and LA about any suspensions and exclusions within the last 12 months.

+Arranging suitable full-time education for any pupil of compulsory school age who is suspended, where required.

+Consider parents' representations about suspensions and exclusions within 15 school days of receiving notice if the appropriate requirements are met.

+Where a suspension or exclusion would result in a pupil missing a public examination or test, considering the suspension or exclusion before this date.

+Consider whether it would be appropriate for a pupil to be permitted onto the school premises to sit the public examination or test.

+Arranging the representation meeting at a time and date convenient to all parties but in compliance with the statutory time limits.

+Arranging for the representation meeting to occur via remote access where requested by parents or excluded pupils aged 18 and over.

+Adhering to its responsibilities to consider the reinstatement of pupils.

+Considering the interests and circumstances of the suspended or excluded pupil, including the circumstances in which they were suspended or excluded, and have due regard to the interests of others at the school.

+Using the civil standard of proof (based on the 'balance of probabilities,' it is more than likely that the fact is true) when establishing the facts relating to a suspension or exclusion.

+Ensuring clear minutes are taken of the representation meeting.

+Noting the outcome of the representation meeting on the pupil's education record, along with copies of relevant papers for future reference.

+Notifying the pupil's parents, the Headteacher, and the LA of its decision and its reasons, without delay.

+This is not statutory.
+Where not appointed, the responsibilities should be assumed by the LA.